DennisDean/SleepScienceViewer4/README.md

 A python native EDF file and XML annotation viewer.

 ## Description

-A python native sleep science viewer that allows users to review EDF and corresponding annotations files (XML).The interface displays the file hypnogram and up to ten signals, and can show up to ten signals.
-Listed annotations can be filtered by type and double clicking an annotation will advance the signal to the epoch containing the annotation.
-Optionally, the user can change the display epoch duration, generate a multi-taper spectrogram, and can adjust how stages are displays in the hypnogram.
+SleepScienceViewer is a Python-native application for visualizing and analyzing sleep data stored in EDF (European Data Format) and corresponding annotation files (XML).
+Designed with sleep science workflows in mind, the tool enables efficient review of signals and sleep stages through a responsive and customizable GUI.

 The generate options supports user report generations.
 EDF generated outputs include an [EDF summary](Media/edf_summary_small.mp4) and the ability to [export signals](Media/signal_export.png) to a folders.
 Annotation exports include a [summary report](sleep_event_summary_small.mp4), [annotation listing](Media/sleep_event_export.png), and [sleep stages](Media/sleep_stages.png).

 ![SleepScienceViewer](Media/SleepScienceViewer.png)

+## Key Features

+- **EDF & Annotation Support**
+   - Load EDF files with associated XML annotation files
+   - Visualize up to 10 simultaneous signals
+   - View and interact with a full hypnogram display
+- **Annotation Interaction**
+   - Filter listed annotations by type
+   - Double-click on an annotation to jump to the corresponding epoch
+- **Custom Display Options**
+   - Change epoch duration for signal navigation
+   - Toggle how sleep stages are displayed in the hypnogram
+   - Generate multi-taper spectrograms for selected signals
+- **Report Generation & Export Tools**
+   - Generate EDF summary reports
+   - Export individual signals to folder(s) for downstream use
+   - Export annotation data including:
+      - A full annotation listing
+      - Sleep stage timeline
+      - Summary reports for review and documentation

 ## Getting Started